 As much as possible, you want to set this up once and review it yearly.
 With the widgitized home page built into all Feast Design Co. themes, this is simple.

-The recipe index should really be the homepage – providing guidance to site visitors on how to navigate through your categories.
+The recipe index should really be the homepage – providing guidance to site visitors on how to navigate through your categories, and linking directly to your most important recipe posts.

 Each category should act as it’s own recipe index, displaying recipes within that category.
 Categories should be internally linked to other relevant categories via the category page content.